Introduction to Coding

 Let's break it apart further!

-In the same way as the microwave oven, we ask the computer to do a lot of different things, from sending emails to playing games.
-In reality, computers do not really know what to do by themselves.
+In the same way as the microwave oven, we ask the computer to do many different things, from sending emails to playing games.
+In reality, computers do not know what to do by themselves.

-They need computer programmers to give them a set of instructions in the form of numbers, letters, symbols, or a combination of these.
+They need computer programmers to instruct them in numbers, letters, symbols, or combinations.
 These instructions are called machine codes.

 computer binary code

-The number codes you see in the above photo do not make a lot of sense to humans.
-To make it easier for us and the computer to understand the instruction, a programming language is used.
+The number codes in the above photo do not make much sense to humans.
+A programming language makes understanding the instructions easier for us and the computer.

 • Have you heard of JavaScript, HTML, CSS, and Python?